NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Resounding Blow.md

 * * *

 You strike your enemy in the head with such force that their ears ring.
 Make a melee Strike.
-If the Strike hits and deals damage, the target is [[Conditions/Deafened|Deafened]] until the start of your next turn (or for 1 minute on a critical hit).
+If the Strike hits and deals damage, the target is [[Deafened|Deafened]] until the start of your next turn (or for 1 minute on a critical hit).

 *Source: Pathfinder Player Core 2*
 *ORC*